Legrandgroup/remote-access-rdv-server/INSTALL.md

 If you followed the above convention, all accounts associated with tunelling devices will have a UID `11xx`, and the corresponding usernames will look like `rpi11xx`.

+In the examples below, we will assume *rpi1100* will be the account for the onsite device, and *rpi1101* for the master device, please thus update the value or variable *user* to match your local setup.

 # Account creation for an onsite dev

-On the RDV server, as root:
+On the RDV server, as root, type:
 ```
 user=1100
 adduser --system --no-create-home --uid "${user}" --shell /opt/local/rdv-server-tundev-shell/onsitedev_shell.py --ingroup users rpi"${user}"